 What is Dry Needling?

 Practitioners use the term Dry Needling because you can’t call yourself an Acupuncturist unless you have studied a minimum of 4 years in Chinese Medicine, including hundreds of hours of safe needle handling and aspect technique.
 There is such a difference in qualification in fact, that the American Medical Association have issued a statement warning against dry needling by non-acupuncture trained professionals.
-Click here to watch the video.
+Check out the video:

 What is Acupuncture and What is the Theory Behind It?